 Macy's to hire more than 41,000 workers for holiday shopping season

-Sept 26 (Reuters) - Macy's Inc M.N said on Monday it plans to hire more than 41,000 full-time and part-time workers ahead of the upcoming holiday shopping season.
+Sept 26 (Reuters) - Macy's Inc M.N said on Monday it plans to hire more than 41,000 full- and part-time workers ahead of the upcoming holiday shopping season.

 The department store chain said hiring for the seasonal positions will be at its Macy's, Bloomingdale's and Bluemercury stores, supply chain locations and call centers.

-Last year, Macy's had planned to hire 76,000 full- and part-time workers for the holiday season, with about 48,000 of the roles specifically for the holiday season and the rest of the roles were permanent positions beyond the holidays.
+Last year, Macy's had planned to hire 76,000 full- and part-time workers for the holiday season, with about 48,000 of the roles specifically for the holiday season and the rest were permanent positions.

+Separately, Dick's Sporting Goods DKS.N said on Monday it will hire up to 9,000 seasonal associates for this holiday season, about 1,000 fewer than last year, but in line with 2020 hiring plans.

 Earlier this month, Macy's Chief Financial Officer Adrian Mitchell said the company expects holiday shopping to start early this year.